-I’ve been hosting Couchsurfers in Salzburg on and off for six years and keep having a lot of wonderful experiences.
-I’ll try to give my guests a memorable time, which I must admit is quite easy in a city, whose beauty regularly leaves everyone amazed, who comes for a visit.
+I've been hosting couchsurfers in Salzburg on and off for six years and keep having many beautiful experiences.
+I try to give my guests a memorable time, which I must admit is relatively easy in a city, whose beauty regularly leaves everyone amazed, who comes for a visit.

 When I have time, I enjoy showing my guests around.
-It’s always a pleasure to have a talk, get other travellers’ view on things and share some drinks and stories.
-What’s more, I almost always find something I haven’t seen before.
-There’s some small detail, I haven’t noticed or some sight, I just didn’t pay enough attention to biking or driving by almost every day.
+It's always a pleasure to talk, get other travellers’ view on things and share some drinks and stories.
+Moreover, I almost always find something I haven't seen before.
+There's some small detail, I haven't noticed or some sight, I haven't paid enough attention to biking or driving by almost every day.
 Walking through Salzburg is always wonderful, even after living here for more than 30 years.

-I’ll put a link to my GPS track and a detailed list of the streets to follow at the end.
+I'll link my GPS track and a detailed list of the streets to follow at the end.

-Also, if you’re travelling by train and are thinking of just passing through Salzburg (yes, this apparently happens), think again.
+If you're travelling by train and are thinking of just passing through Salzburg (yes, this happens), think again.
 Do a layover – 4 hours can be enough (just barely) – before continuing your journey to Vienna, Munich, Zagreb or wherever your trip will take you.

-We start our tour at the back side of the main train station (Hauptbahnhof).
-It’s a 2 km walk to the beginning of the path up to Kapuzinerberg.
-If you want to skip this bit you can also take bus #4 to Canavalstraße or the local train S3 to Gnigl (about 5-10 minutes away) and start your hike from there.
-If you decide to walk from the train station you’ll already pass some small parks, the Rockhouse and some great restaurants to eat and drink along the Schallmooser Hauptstraße (Urbankeller, Kastner’s Schenke).
-Also, Die Weiße, one of Salzburg’s finest wheat beer breweries is just a few steps away.
+We start our tour at the backside of the main train station (Hauptbahnhof).
+It is a 2 km walk to the beginning of the path up to Kapuzinerberg.
+If you want to skip this bit, you can also take bus #4 to Canavalstraße or the local train S3 to Gnigl (about 5-10 minutes away) and start your hike from there.
+If you decide to walk from the train station you already pass some small parks, the Rockhouse and some great restaurants to eat and drink along the Schallmooser Hauptstraße (Urbankeller, Kastner's Schenke).
+Also, Die Weiße, one of Salzburg's finest wheat beer breweries is just a few steps away.

-After about half an hour you’ll reach the first lookout for a glimpse down on the northern parts of the city.
-If you like that brace yourself: it’ll only get better from here.
-Going on, it’s just a short walk to an iron staircase helping you ascend the last few metres.
+After about half an hour, you reach the first lookout point for a glimpse down on the northern parts of the city.
+If you like that brace yourself: it only gets better from here.
+Going on, it's just a short walk to an iron staircase helping you ascend the last few metres.
 Now you can decide if you want to continue along the road (right) and maybe visit the Franziskischlössl and the top of the mountain or take the beautiful Basteiweg trail (left) alongside the old city wall.
-If the path is dry and you feel comfortable walking down some stairs, I’d recommend the latter.
-On your way, you’ll catch some beautiful views over the rooftops of Salzburg’s old town, its churches and the castle sitting on top of the Mönchsberg on the other side of the Salzach river.
-In fact, you’ll pass the spots where I’m sure photographers took a lot of Salzburg’s postcard shots.
+If the path is dry and you feel comfortable walking down some stairs, I recommend the latter.
+On your way, you catch some beautiful views over the rooftops of Salzburg's old town, its churches and the castle sitting on top of the Mönchsberg on the other side of the Salzach river.
+You pass the spots where I'm sure photographers took a lot of Salzburg's postcard shots.

-Finally, you’ll reach another marvellous lookout spot at the end of Basteiweg.
-From there we will turn left and follow another set of stairs (stone ones this time) down to Steingasse (right to Das Kino, a wonderful cinema for alternative, independent and international movies).
+Finally, you reach another marvellous lookout spot at the end of Basteiweg.
+From here we turn left and follow another set of stairs (stone ones this time) down to Steingasse (right to Das Kino, an excellent cinema for alternative, independent and international movies).

-This is one of my favourite “streets” in Salzburg.
-It’s a bit hidden along the Kapuzinerberg mountain and less crowded than the tourist-packed Linzergasse nearby (let alone world-famous Getreidegasse).
-It offers a mix of bars and restaurants and especially wine lovers will be delighted!
-Stroll along all the way until you reach a small water fountain close to the Äußerer Stein bus station.
-If the “mountain” hike was enough, you could catch a bus from here back to the train station.
-For the rest of us, we’re just getting started.
+Steingasse is one of my favourite “streets” in Salzburg.
+It's hidden along the Kapuzinerberg mountain and less crowded than the tourist-packed Linzergasse nearby (let alone world-famous Getreidegasse).
+It offers a mix of bars and restaurants, and especially wine lovers will be delighted!
+Stroll along until you reach a small water fountain close to the Äußerer Stein bus station.
+If the “mountain” hike has been enough, you could catch a bus from here back to the train station.
+For the rest of us, we're just getting started.

 We head on Nonnberggasse and Brunnhausgasse to cross the Krauthügel via Hans-Sedlmayr-Weg.
-Finally we arrive at Donnenbergpark, a large, lively but still peaceful park area next to a retirement home.
-You’ll find footballers and slackliners, children playing and people strolling around or just hanging out.
-From there you’ll follow the Almkanal for a while.
+Finally, we arrive at Donnenbergpark, a large, lively, but still peaceful park area next to a retirement home.
+You'll find footballers and slackliners, children playing and people walking or just hanging out.
+From here, you follow the Almkanal for a while.
 Yes, you can swim in it!
-A bit further downstream you’ll find a lot of people doing so on a nice summer day (especially between here and here).
+A bit further downstream, you'll find a lot of people doing so on a nice summer day (especially between here and here).

 Soon after, Leopoldskroner Weiher comes into view.
-Walking around it, you’ll catch some views on the Leopoldskron castle, which was used as the backside of the van Trapp villa in the Sound of Music movie.
+Walking around it, you can catch some views on the Leopoldskron castle, which has been used as the backside of the van Trapp villa in the Sound of Music movie.

-From there we take a short detour through Schwimmschlustraße to spot, among other animals, the flamingos at the St. Peter Weiher.
+From here we take a short detour through Schwimmschlustraße to spot, among other animals, the flamingos at St. Peter Weiher.

-From Mirabell we head back to the train station.
-If you want to treat yourself with a snack, drink or dinner, there are a couple of good options on our way in Franz Josef Straße: international, new-age Heart of Joy, traditional Cafe Wernbacher, arty hip Academy Bar or (with a small detour) healthy Organic Pizza.
-If you made it all the way to here, you’ve definitely deserved it.
+From Mirabell, we head back to the train station.
+Suppose you want to treat yourself with a snack, drink or dinner.
+In that case, there are a couple of good options on our way in Franz Josef Straße: international, new-age Heart of Joy, traditional Cafe Wernbacher, arty hip Academy Bar or (with a small detour) healthy Organic Pizza.
+If you've made it to here, you've definitely deserved it.

-That concludes my “little” walking tour through my lovely hometown.
-Let me know, what you think about this walking tour in the comments below.
+This concludes my “little” walking tour through my lovely hometown.
+Let me know what you think about this walking tour.
 Any feedback is very much appreciated.
 Happy exploring Salzburg!